BB 16007 Roco equipped with LS Models pantographs.

 As I don’t have a functional catenary (no catenary at all), I have removed the contact strips between pantograph and PCB, which take up a lot of space.

 This machine has no separated white and red lights.
-So the red and white light sources must be on the same axis.
+So, the red and white light sources must be on the same axis.
 I chose bicolour PLCC LEDs, apparently unavailable at the time I write these lines (end of 2012).
 You can also find them, at a much more attractive price, on E-Bay.

-I first measured the dimensions of the lamp housing: 4 wide × 4.5 high × 4.4 deep, then those of a PLCC LED: 2.8 × 3.5 × 1.8 (all dimensions in millimeters).
+I first measured the dimensions of the lamp housing: 4 wide × 4.5 high × 4.4 deep, then those of a PLCC LED: 2.8 × 3.5 × 1.8 (all dimensions in millimetres).
 It was therefore possible to insert it into the existing housing without hazardous machining.

 Obviously, since the chassis housing is metallic, this assembly must be carefully isolated.
 At the housing bottom, I placed a small pad of electrician adhesive (8a).
 Around the LED equipped with an orange filter (small translucent plastic rectangle cut in a soft ring binder cover), after soldering the wires, I put a piece of translucent silicone sheath (8b).
 If I’d have it on hand, I’d have preferred using a transparent heat shrink sleeve.
 Finally, the wires are protected to about 5 mm at the LED output by a conventional heat shrink sleeve (8c).